Industrial and Systems Engineering Mission and Program Outcomes

 Program Educational Objectives

-The Industrial and Systems Engineering department at Northern Illinois University expects that our graduates will be:
+The Industrial and Systems Engineering department at Northern Illinois University expects, in three to five years following graduation, that our graduates will be:

-• Continuing self-directed learning for professional and personal development.
+• Continuing self-directed learning with emerging technologies to enhance both career and personal growth.

 Student Outcomes